l33t3mr/typescript/README.md

 - You can see materials belonging to course by opening it
 - You can manage your own materials directly

-# Testing/Developing
+# Development
 - For development use the command `docker-compose up -f docker-compose-dev.yaml up -d`

-- For testing `docker-compose up -d`
-- In both envs, the database is initialized with some data to test.
+- Database is initialized with some data to test.
     - Login with Users in the DB:
         - email: max@muster.com
             - password: test